oracle/coherence-go-client/README.md

 If you would like to raise an issue please see [here](https://github.com/oracle/coherence-go-client/issues/new/choose).

+You may also find your question is already answered on our [FAQ Page](https://github.com/oracle/coherence-go-client/wiki/FAQ).

 ## Contributing

 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)